ADMISSIONS AND APPLYING

 A. Starting from the Fall 2019 admission cycle, paper letters of recommendation will no longer be accepted.
 Letters of recommendation must be uploaded online.
 Interfolio is accepted.

 Q. May I submit more than three letters of recommendation?

 A. You must submit at least three letters of recommendation, but no more than five.
 In most cases, faculty or academic sources are preferred.
-Professional letters of recommendation may be appropriate for programs like the Master of Advanced Study in Criminology, Law & Society and the Master of Legal & Forensic Psychology.
+Professional letters of recommendation may be appropriate for programs like the MAS in Criminology, Law & Society and the MA in Legal & Forensic Psychology.

 Q. Does the School require a writing sample with my application?

 A. A writing sample is not required.
 However, you are welcome to submit supplemental materials if you feel they would enhance your application.
 All supplemental materials should be uploaded directly into the application.
 Please note that the Master of Advanced Study in Criminology, Law & Society, the Master of Legal & Forensic Psychology, and the Master of Public Policy programs require applicants to upload a resume or CV as part of the application.

 Q. Where can I get more information about the graduate programs offered in Social Ecology?